ldutoit/zool-coding-group/smallprojects/Guidelines.md

 ## Summary

 This document summarizes the 3 phases of our little project as well as the objectives and the timeline.
+It can be something from your own research, biology or not.
+Something fun is fine too!

 ## Objectives